 Barriers like geographic distance, exhaustion, and personality clashes can make reaching beyond classroom walls difficult.
 Still, if we are going to serve our students well and grow as educators, true collaboration is essential.
-Here are a few tips from my toolkit.
+Here are a few steps that have been helpful for me:

 Identify teaching peers and reach out.
 There is great value in connecting with many different kinds of groups: a team of teachers from your site/local area/conference, a team at your same grade level, or a team of cross-grade level peers.
 Meetings can take place in-person or virtually.
 Skype and Google Hangouts offer free multi-user video chat options.

 Pick a common meeting time and keep it every time.
 Put it on a shared e-calendar, set-up automatic email reminders, or pencil it in on your real paper schedule.
 Make it happen.

 Begin by establishing norms for your group.
 Creating clear expectations helps prevent personality clashes, gripe sessions, and other distractions.
 Have each member jot down expectations in areas such as timeliness, participation, confidentiality, and decision making.
 Post-it notes work well since they can be grouped together in the follow-up discussion.
 Then consolidate and choose four or five norms that everyone is willing to support.
 Revisit these as needed to keep the group functioning smoothly.